ovh/docs/pages/web/hosting/ssl_on_webhosting/guide.en-gb.md

 > [!primary]
 >
-> Before assigning the SSL certificate to one of your multisite records, make sure that you have already activated an SSL certificate on your hosting plan.
-To do this, see [previous step](#enablessl).
+> Before assigning the SSL certificate to one of your multisites, make sure that you have already activated an SSL certificate on your hosting plan.
+To do this, see the [previous step](#enablessl).

 Depending on which [SSL certificate](https://www.ovhcloud.com/en-gb/web-hosting/options/ssl/){.external} you would like to order, you can activate a secure SSL connection on one or more of your multisites.
 To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and switch to `Web Cloud`{.action}.
 Click `Hosting Plans`{.action} and select the plan concerned.
 Click on the `Multisite`{.action} tab.